Child Custody & Support in North Carolina

 How Does a Judge Determine Custody?

-The judge takes many factors into consideration before making a ruling, including the willingness of the parents to work with each other regarding child visitation, the child’s special needs (if any), the parents’ income, any allegations of domestic violence, and other such factors.
+The best interest of the child is the standard that the judge uses to determine custody.
+The judge takes many factors into consideration before making a ruling, including the willingness of the parents to work with each other regarding child visitation, the child’s special needs (if any), the parents’ ability to provide, any allegations of domestic violence, and other such factors.
 The judge’s ultimate goal in awarding child custody is for the good of the child concerned.

 - Child Custody FAQs